spiral-project/ihatemoney/README.rst

 track of who bought what, when, and for who to then compute the balance of each person.

+The code is distributed under a BSD beerware derivative: if you meet the people in person and you want to pay them a beer, you are encouraged to do so (see LICENSE for more details).

 Make it run!
 ============